 The best part?
 Freezing the goods and having delicious treats to come home to!

-- Preheat the oven to 350°, and lightly coat an 8”-square baking pan with nonstick cooking spray.
+- Preheat the oven to 350°F, and coat an 8”-square pan with nonstick cooking spray.

-- Spread the batter into all corners of the pan, and bake at 350° for 25-30 min or until a toothpick inserted into the center comes out clean.
+- Spread the batter into all corners of the pan, and bake at 350°F for 25-30 min or until a toothpick inserted into the center comes out clean or with some crumbs attached.
 Cool in the pan before cutting into squares.

 What a nice inexpensive recipe for brownies.
 Thanks for sharing.